contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/02_endpoints.md

 **Save** your changes and **Deploy** the API you bound to make them go live.

+>**Note:** **My domains** tab allows you to create new endpoints for your web API, with a base URI taken either from the default apispark.net domain or from your custom domain.

 ## <a class="anchor" name="dns-configuration"></a>DNS configuration types